ValuationOffice/VORBS/README.md

 Navigate inside the VORBS project directory and run the command: `npm install`.

-To list all the available gulp tasks, navigate inside the VORBS project directory and run the command: `gulp`
+To list all the available gulp tasks, navigate inside the VORBS project directory and run the command: `npm run list`

 ### Testing ###

-To run the tests for the front-end project, navigate inside the VORBS project directory and run the command: `gulp test`
+To run the tests for the front-end project, navigate inside the VORBS project directory and run the command: `npm test`

 ### Seeding data ###
 There is the choice to seed the database with data when it is created.
 You can specify the values in the DAL/VORBSInitializer.cs file.